top of page

 When to Seek Professional Help for ATO Debt

-• ATO has rejected payment plan requests
+• The ATO has rejected payment plan requests.

-• Directors have received Director Penalty Notices (DPNs)
+• Directors have received Director Penalty Notices (DPNs).

-• Business is facing potential liquidation
+• The business is facing potential liquidation.

-• Cash flow is too tight to meet repayment obligations
+• Cash flow is too tight to meet repayment obligations.

-A small business restructuring practitioner (SBRP) can negotiate with the ATO and explore alternative debt restructuring options, such as:
+A Small Business Restructuring Practitioner (SBRP) can negotiate with the ATO and explore alternative debt restructuring options, such as:

-• Voluntary Administration for structured recovery
+• Voluntary Administration for a structured recovery.

-• Liquidation as a last resort
+• Liquidation as a last resort to protect business interests.

 How a Small Business Restructuring Practitioner Can Help